2024 Advocate Scholars

 All of this self-sought education led Julia to many unique opportunities.
 She has been featured on the Face of Hope campaign at Methodist Estabrook, her local cancer center.
 She hosted an education booth for the IBC Network Foundation My Sister's Keeper walk in 2023, was on a speaker panel at the 2023 NC2 Cancer Summit, and most recently a 2024 Project Lead grad.
 She started and continues to co-host a monthly online AYA Breast Cancer support group through SHARE Cancer Support.
 She is currently a co-chair of the working group, partnering with patient-facing groups for ASCOs AYA Co-OP and does Peer to Peer Support for the nonprofit Sharsheret.
 At the time of writing, Julia has been accepted to participate in A Fresh Chapter’s 2024 Fall Ignite Experience, Bag It’s 2025 Escape to Thrive Leadership Conference, a Base to Summit camp through the Cassie Hines Shoes Cancer Foundation, and a Dear Jack Breathe Now retreat.
 Through all of these experiences, including becoming an Alamo Advocate, Julia continues to grow her knowledge and find her place in the cancer community, advocating for all breast and AYA cancer patients along the way.

-ReShelle Matheny, Illinois
+ReShelle Matheny, Illinois, U.S.A.

 ReShelle L. Matheny is a committed breast cancer advocate from Illinois.
 Her advocacy journey began after the heartbreaking loss of her sister to metastatic breast cancer.
 Just three years later, ReShelle herself was diagnosed with triple-negative breast cancer.
 As a single mother of five, she turned her personal experience into a mission to motivate others affected by breast cancer to take proactive steps.